Is Selena Gomez Pregnant And Planning A Wedding? The Weeknd Baby Rumor Surfaces

 “She thinks if they just bite the bullet and get married, all of their problems will disappear,” the source noted.

-Following the report, Selena Gomez and Justin Bieber remained estranged and when it came to their potential future engagement and wedding, nothing ever came of the rumor.
+Following the report, Selena Gomez and Justin Bieber remained estranged, and when it came to their potential future engagement and wedding, nothing ever came of the rumor.
 Then, months later, Selena Gomez and The Weeknd stepped out publicly to confirm they were dating.

 While Justin Bieber hasn’t directly addressed the new romance between Selena Gomez and The Weeknd, he did take the opportunity to diss The Weeknd’s music during a recent outing in Los Angeles, which was caught on video by TMZ.